hududed/pyControl/README.md

 3. Run experiments on many points of a sample to monitor time-out issues from ESP 300 (motion controller) and solve them if it shows up.
  (Time out issues solved)

+4. Limit repatterning bad data to 2 retries.
+If all fails write response as 0.

+5. Run MBO only after `n` values, instead of `n` indexes.

 ## Completed Works